danr/korpusimportkedjan/README.md

 ## Cron jobs

+The scripts mentioned here in the `catapult` directory have some absolute addresses that needs to be configured.

 The catapult is kept alive with `catapult/keep-alive.sh` and restarts it with `catapult/start-server.sh` if it does not respond to ping.

+The optional script `catapult/update-saldo.sh` updates saldo.
+This takes some time, and is therefore run during the night.
+The catapult is restarted afterwards by the `keep-alive.sh` script.

 Builds that have not been accessed for 24 hours are removed every midnight by issuing [http://spraakbanken.gu.se/ws/korp/annotate/cleanup](http://spraakbanken.gu.se/ws/korp/annotate/cleanup).

-The file looks like this:
+The cronjobs are in `catapult/cronjobs`, and looks like this:

     MAILTO=/dev/null
     1 0 * * * curl http://spraakbanken.gu.se/ws/korp/annotate/cleanup
-    * * * * * /home/dan/annotate/webservice/catapult/keep-alive.sh
+    */5 * * * * /home/dan/annotate/webservice/catapult/keep-alive.sh
+    1 3 * * * /home/dan/annotate/webservice/catapult/update-saldo.sh